-The curricula learning goals express the Department's mission and vision as overarching tenets that inform the learning outcomes of degree programs, Specializations, and courses.
-They guide and support students in aligning their own aspirations and program goals and learning outcomes with Saybrook's mission.
-Student learning outcomes for each of the degrees are based on these goals.
+The curricula learning goals express the Department's mission and vision as overarching tenets that inform the mission and learning outcomes of the degree program, specializations, and courses.
+They guide and support students in aligning their own aspirations with program goals, learning outcomes, and Saybrook's mission.
 These learning goals support students to become:

-- Leaders for life-honoring and life-enhancing social change - Self-reflective, contemplative, and intentional scholar-practitioners - Extraordinary thinkers who move beyond traditional disciplinary and paradigmatic boundaries - Professionals who place their work within an expanded geopolitical, temporal, and socio-environmental context - Persons who experience and cultivate intra- and interpersonal authenticity, integrity, and compassion
+- Practitioners for life-honoring and life-enhancing wellness - Self-reflective, contemplative, and intentional scholar-practitioners - Extraordinary thinkers who move beyond traditional disciplinary and paradigmatic boundaries - Professionals who place their work within an expanded geopolitical, temporal, and socio-environmental context - Practitioners who experience and cultivate intra- and interpersonal authenticity, integrity, empathy, and compassion